zommerfelds/website-cz/README.md

 ## Running on CodeSandbox

-[Click here](https://codesandbox.io/s/github/zommerfelds/website-cz) to open this project in CodeSandbox.
+To modify code right on the browser, [click here](https://codesandbox.io/s/github/zommerfelds/website-cz) to open this project in CodeSandbox.

+## Deployment

+Every push to `master` will automatically deploy to AWS.
+This works using [GitHub Actions](.github/main.workflow).

 ## Dev notes